Merkraith/Readme-Generator/Develop/README.md

   The Awesome Licence

 ## Contributing
-  Some other very Awesome people
+  Some awesome people

 ## Tests
-  nope, its just so Awesome
+  An Awesome Test

 # Author: Merkraith